 (If you have images for the post and you don’t have your own image host, you can upload them here and I will insert them into your post.)

 Common things to offer are books and advance reading copies (ARCs), naming rights to a story character, jewelry, baked goods, editing, knitted goods, and so forth, but feel free to offer any good or service that’s legal, practical, and morally and ethically appropriate.
 You can also look at the 2013 tags or the index to get a sense of what’s been offered in the past.

-Finally, a note on shipping costs, because it’s something of a FAQ: the default is that the person offering the item will pay for shipping.
+- Shipping costs: the default is that the person offering the item will pay for shipping.
 If the cost of international shipping is an issue, people have in the past shipped internationally after the bidder has offered to donate extra to Con or Bust, or have limited their auctions to domestic shipping only.
 If you think this may be an issue, please check shipping costs ahead of time and make a note in your auction post.

 Con or Bust accepts payment through PayPal.
 On the “review your donation” screen, please click “Add special instructions to the seller” and indicate whether this is a donation or payment for an auction item.
 If it’s an auction item, also specify the seller & item.
 This simplifies my bookkeeping tremendously.